mhmmd-attar/pbp-flutter-lab/README.md

 14. Container
 15. Text
 16. SizedBox
+17. FocusNode

 ### Name the types of events that exist in Flutter (example: onPressed).
 1. onChanged
 2. onSaved
 3. onSubmitted
 4. onPressed
+5. onClick
-5. Events handled with GestureDetector: onTap, onLongPress, onDoubleTap, onHorizontalDragStart, etc.
+6. Events handled with GestureDetector: onTap, onLongPress, onDoubleTap, onHorizontalDragStart, etc.

 ### Explain how the Navigator works in "switching" pages of a Flutter application.

 ### Explain how you implemented the checking list above.
+I started with the form page, adding input fields, following last week's tutorial, for the title and amount of the budget input.
+Then, I added the dropdown menu that includes

 <br><br>
 ## References